antrad/Abuse_1996/README.md

   * Enabled custom resolutions and enabled lights on high resolutions
   * Re-enabled OpenGL rendering to enable vsync
   * Game screen scaling in window and fullscreen mode using F11 and F12
+  * Enabled some high resolution images from the 1997 Mac OS release
-  * Fixed level music not being played correctly
+  * Fixed level music not being played correctly, added "victory" music in the end game screen
-  * Added or re-enabled various settings in the config file
+  * Added or re-enabled various settings in the config file (physics update time, editor mode, high resolution mode...)
-  * Physics update time can be changed via config file
   * Local save game files and configuration files
   * Quick load using F9, quick save using F5 on save consoles
   * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower
-  * XBox360 controller support with rebindable buttons via the config file (toggle controller aiming using F9)
+  * XBox360 controller support with rebindable buttons (toggle controller use using F8)

-  * Updated abuse-tool so it can extract the images in Abuse SPEC files to modern image formats as individual images, tilemaps or a texture atlas with information about image, tile and animation frame sizes and positions.
+  * Updated abuse-tool so it can extract the images in Abuse SPEC files to modern image formats as individual images, tilemaps or a texture atlas with information about image, tile and animation frame sizes and positions

 	*** moga bi link stavit ovdje ***

-## 3. BUILDING THE PROJECT

-Abuse has the following requirements:

-  * SDL2 2.0.3 or above
-  * SDL_mixer 2.0.0 or above
-  * GLee for OpenGL rendering
-  * OpenCV 2.1 for abuse-tool

-Read the BUILDING.md file provided by Xenoveritas to see how to build the projects.
-Do note this version also uses OpenGL(GLee) and OpenCV, so you will need to link to those libraries too.

-## 4. CONFIGURATION
+## 3. CONFIGURATION

 Abuse configuration file has been updated in this version.
 The file is stored locally in the "user" folder as "config.txt", where also the save game files and other original configuration files, like gamma settings, can be found.